5app/dare/README.md

 # Database and REST (dare)

 Dare is an API for generating SQL, it can be used internally to build and execute SQL.
-As well as lathered with request handlers for layering per table rules and security to expose a REST interface.
+As well as lathered with request handlers for layering per table rules and security, just the thing for maintaining data integrity and developing REST interfaces.

 # Install